Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

   Tools](../tools/programming-tools.md) that will help me to rigorously exploring discrete structures with the Python programming language?

+#### Reading Assignments

+- Details about all of the referenced[programming tools](../tools/programming-tools.md)

+### Week Two: September 7, 2020 to September 11, 2020

+- How do I connect mathematical terminology (e.g., *mapping*, *function*, *number*, and *set*), to the implementation of Python programs that declare and call functions and declare and manipulate primitive variables?

+#### Reading Assignments

+- Chapters 1 and 2 of *Programming and Mathematical Thinking*
+- Chapter 1 of *Doing Math with Python*

 ## Calendar Overview

 ### August